The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Indefinite Lanczos method in infinite dimensional settings

-The matrix $\SSS \AAA$ is symmetric since $\CCC$ and $M_j$, for $j \geq 0$, are symmetric.
+By multiplying~\eqref{eq:nep_lin} on the left by the matrix~\eqref{eq:symmetrizer} we get and The matrix $\SSS \AAA$ is symmetric because $\CCC$ and $M_j$, for $j \geq 0$, are symmetric.
 By using~\eqref{eq:ci1} we get that the first block-row of $\SSS \BBB$ is equal to its first block column, whereas the equation~\eqref{eq:cij} and the symmetry of $\CCC$ gives the relation

-which directly implies that the $(i,j)$-th and the $(j,i)$-th blocks of $\SSS \BBB$ are equal, hence the matrix $\SSS \BBB$ is symmetric and~\eqref{eq:symm_lin_eig} is a symmetric eigenvalue problem. \end{proofn}
+which directly implies that the $(i,j)$-th and the $(j,i)$-th blocks of $\SSS \BBB$ are equal.
+Hence the matrix $\SSS \BBB$ is symmetric and~\eqref{eq:symm_lin_eig} is a symmetric eigenvalue problem. \end{proof}

 \begin{rmk} The eigenvalue problems~\eqref{eq:linNEP} and~\eqref{eq:symm_lin_eig} have the same eigenpairs if the symmetrizer~\eqref{eq:symmetrizer} is nonsingular, namely $\SSS \xxx = 0$ only for $\xxx = 0$.
 In the next section we assume that $[\SSS]_{2N}$ is invertible for an $N$ large enough.
 This condition can be phrases in terms of solvability of a specific matrix equation as discussed in Observation~\ref{obs:S_singular}.